score-json/json/docs/s-core/trustable/no-json-faults/NJF-05.5.md

       path: "/workspaces/json/tests/src/unit-testsuites.cpp"
 ---

-The service does not accept arrays with improper elements.
+The service does not accept arrays with improper values.